StephaneGrabsia/Cooding/user_journey.md

 ## For a student (once a teacher created a classroom)

-1. Register as a student by submitting personnal informations and the classroom tou want to join as a password
+1. Register as a student by submitting personnal informations and the classroom you want to join as a password

 2. Log in using the same information